diegodoimo/geometry_representations/README.md

 *--nimg_cat* is number of images per class analyzed (300 in the paper) <br>
 *--n_sub_batch*  is the batch size <br>

-In the run.py we extract only the 300 classes from the imagenet **TRAINING SET** analyzed in the paper. <br>
+In the run.py, we extract only the 300 classes from the ImageNet **TRAINING SET** analyzed in the paper. <br>
 The class labels are stored in the './hier_nucl_labels.npy' array.
-Thus, with the above setup you extract 90k samples of the imagenet training set.

 #### c.
 Extract the hidden layer representations.